 Graduate students have the full use of New Hampshire College athletic facilities located on the South Campus.

 The college has two gymnasiums.
 One has a wooden floor with a seating capacity of 2,500; the other has a synthetic surface with a seating capacity of 1,000 and a stage to accommodate a variety of college activities.

-Also available for student recreation are a 25-meter six-lane competition swimming pool with a 200-seat viewing gallery, two racquetball courts, a weight room equipped with a Nautilus system, a mirror exercise/dance room, a training room, an equipment room, an Outing Club room, several locker rooms, team rooms, and meeting rooms.
+Also available for student recreation are a 25-meter six-lane competition swimming pool with a 200-seat viewing gallery, two racquetball courts, a weight room equipped with a Nautilus system, a mirror exercise/dance room, a training room, an equipment room, several locker rooms, team rooms, and meeting rooms.

-Outdoor athletic facilities include a $100' \times 85'$ refrigerated ice hockey rink, four lighted tennis courts, two baseball diamonds, a softball diamond, a varsity game field and several practice fields.
-In addition, cross-country ski trails and nature trails are cut throughout the two campuses.
+Outdoor athletic facilities include a 100' × 85' refrigerated ice hockey rink, four lighted tennis courts, two baseball diamonds, a softball diamond, a varsity game field and several practice fields.
+In addition, cross-country ski trails are cut throughout the two campuses.